-Having a set of procedures in place for the beginning and end of the user identity lifecycle will ensure new hires have the resource access they need to perform relevant tasks and that employees leaving have a seamless departure while maintaining organizational security.
-We outlined five best practices for company efficiency in both onboarding and offboarding processes for your IAM solutions.
+Having a set of procedures in place for the beginning and end of the user identity lifecycle will ensure that new hires have the resource access they need to perform relevant tasks, and that employees who are leaving have a seamless departure while maintaining organizational security.
+We’ve outlined the best practices for company efficiency in both onboarding and offboarding processes for your identity access management (IAM) solutions.

 Utilize Automated Onboarding Workflows